 The Shire is already home to two large solar power stations (Stage 1 of a 300MW station and completion of a 34MW station) and has identified a number of additional large scale renewable projects, which would deliver further economic development opportunities for the region.
-The final approval and development the Kerang Link will provide certainty for these projects to proceed.
+The final approval and development of VNI West (Kerang Link) will provide certainty for these projects to proceed.